 Your licensed facilitator is with you for the entire session.
 They're not there to guide your experience or tell you what to think about—they're there to hold space, ensure your safety, and support you if you need anything.
 Many clients describe their facilitator as a reassuring presence in the background, available but not intrusive.
 Be wary of any facilitator who wishes to 'perform'.

 You'll typically lie down on a comfortable couch or bed.
-Most clients use eyeshades to minimize visual distractions and headphones with carefully curated music to support the emotional journey.
+Most clients use eyeshades to minimize visual distractions, and the room itself will be dim, with no overhead lighting and the outside blinds drawn.
+Music will be playing, something soft and soothing, either through room speakers or headphones.
+Music is intended to support the emotional journey, not manipulate or clash with it.
 The eyeshades and music help you turn inward rather than being distracted by the external environment.

 This might sound isolating, but most clients find it deeply supportive.
 The darkness and music create a nurturing, focused container for your inner experience to unfold without external distractions.